fable-compiler/Fable/src/templates/simple/Content/README.md

 - **paket.dependencies**: contains all the dependencies in the repository.
 - **paket.references**: there should be one such a file next to each `.fsproj` file.
-- **paket.lock**: automatically generated, but should committed to source control, [see why](https://fsprojects.github.io/Paket/faq.html#Why-should-I-commit-the-lock-file).
+- **paket.lock**: automatically generated, but should be committed to source control, [see why](https://fsprojects.github.io/Paket/faq.html#Why-should-I-commit-the-lock-file).
 - **Nuget.Config**: prevents conflicts with Paket in machines with some Nuget configuration.

 > Paket dependencies will be installed in the `packages` directory.
 See [Paket website](https://fsprojects.github.io/Paket/) for more info.